Topo-R1: Detecting Topological Anomalies via Vision-Language Models: Experiments

 \subsection{Experimental Results}

-\myparagraph{Qualitative Results.} As shown in~\cref{fig:qualitative_results}, Topo-R1 accurately detects and classifies topological errors spanning both Betti-number dimensions.
-For $\beta_0$-level errors, which alter the number of connected components, the model correctly localizes broken connections that sever continuous tubular segments and spurious connections that erroneously merge disjoint structures.
-For $\beta_1$-level errors, which introduce or eliminate loops in the network graph, Topo-R1 identifies spurious bridges that create closed cycles.
-In contrast, the SFT baseline consistently returns empty predictions, confirming that topology-aware reinforcement learning is essential to bridge the perception gap.
+\myparagraph{Qualitative Results.} As shown in~\cref{fig:qualitative_results}, Topo-R1 localizes and classifies anomalies across both Betti dimensions ($\beta_0$-level disconnections and bridges, $\beta_1$-level spurious loops).
+The SFT baseline tends to default to empty predictions on these hard cases, an artifact of next-token likelihood training: with no explicit reward for partial recovery, predicting an empty list is the loss-minimizing choice under uncertainty, especially given the $20\%$ negative-sample stratum.
+Topology-aware RL is therefore essential to bridge the perception gap.
+A more extensive qualitative gallery and a per-type failure-mode analysis are in Appendix~\ref{sec:supp_failure}.

-\myparagraph{Few-Shot Evaluations.}~\cref{tab:fewshot} shows that in-context learning cannot elicit topology-aware detection: performance remains near zero across all models and shot counts, with the best result reaching only 0.5\% F1@0.5.
-These results establish that explicit fine-tuning with topology-aware supervision is the necessary pathway to topology-aware detection.
+\myparagraph{Main Quantitative Results.} \cref{tab:main_results} reveals three patterns: (i) zero-shot performance is uniformly negligible (even the strongest closed-source model reaches only $1.5\%$ F1@0.5), and 1-/3-/5-shot in-context learning likewise fails to elicit topology-aware perception, with the best few-shot result at only $0.5\%$ F1@0.5 (\cref{tab:fewshot}, Appendix~\ref{sec:addi_exps}); (ii) SFT provides a necessary foundation by teaching the anomaly taxonomy and basic localization; and (iii) RL with our composite reward yields consistent gains over SFT across all backbones, particularly in precision.
+Even the smallest \textbf{Topo-R1} backbone surpasses all closed-source models by an order of magnitude, confirming that topology-aware supervision---rather than model scale or in-context prompting---is the decisive factor.

-\myparagraph{Main Quantitative Results.}~\cref{tab:main_results} reveals three consistent patterns.
-First, zero-shot performance is uniformly negligible: even the strongest closed-source model achieves only 1.5\% F1@0.5 (and 3.2\% F1@0.3).
-Second, SFT provides a necessary foundation by teaching the taxonomy of anomalies and basic localization.
-Third, RL with our composite reward yields consistent improvements over SFT across all backbones, with gains particularly pronounced in precision, indicating that the model learns to produce more accurate detections.
-Notably, even the smallest \textbf{Topo-R1} backbone surpasses all closed-source models by an order of magnitude, and the best result of $45.2\%$ F1@0.5 on Qwen3-VL-4B confirms that topology-aware supervision, rather than model scale, is the decisive factor.
+\myparagraph{Per-Anomaly-Type Breakdown.} Across all four anomaly types (\cref{tab:per_type}), Topo-R1 substantially outperforms SFT, with the largest gains on broken connections and extra branches---the harder categories with subtler pixel-level cues---indicating that the topology-aware reward steers the model toward fine-grained structural reasoning rather than only the easiest visual cues, particularly for broken connections, where the gap is often only a handful of pixels and lacks salient color cues that would otherwise dominate detection.